jdsjifsdnignsd/fragmentusernamechecker/README.md

 # Fragment Username Checker
+## Vibecoded so don't question some parts of the code (i abandoned using proxies but it PROBABLY works)

 A small Node.js script that scans potential Fragment (fragment.com) usernames and notifies you via Telegram when a username is listed for sale/auction and its USD value (based on live TON price) is below a configured threshold.